rust-lang/book/nostarch/chapter16.md

 working.

-The `mpsc::channel` function returns a tuple, the first element of which is the sending end and the second element is the receiving end.
+The `mpsc::channel` function returns a tuple, the first element of which is the sending end--the transmitter--and the second element is the receiving end--the receiver.
 The abbreviations `tx` and `rx` are traditionally used in many fields for *transmitter* and *receiver* respectively, so we name our variables as such to indicate each end.
 We’re using a `let` statement with a pattern that destructures the tuples; we’ll discuss the use of patterns in `let` statements and destructuring in Chapter
-18. Using a `let` statement this way is a convenient approach to extract the pieces of the tuple returned by `mpsc::channel`.
+18. For now know that using a `let` statement this way is a convenient approach to extract the pieces of the tuple returned by `mpsc::channel`.

 Let’s move the transmitting end into a spawned thread and have it send one